 2- For each activity, you have access to:

-- the number of students who participated in the activity;
+- The number of students who completed the activities

 This report gives access to all the activities opened by the students on a given timescale.